 Turn onto the Lost Trail, which descends steeply through ordinary tanoak woods by a long series of steps.
 Turn right at the intersection with the Ocean View Trail.
-The descent isn't especially interesting until the redwoods begin at the last switchback.
-The trail then winds engagingly through a narrow redwood-filled canyon alongside a little creek.
+The descent isn’t especially interesting until the redwoods begin at the last switchback.
+The trail then winds engagingly through a lush, narrow, redwood-filled canyon alongside a little creek.
 I actually like this canyon more than the main Bohemian Grove Trail: it seems more wild, with fewer visitors and a narrower, unpaved trail; the redwoods grow more densely, and the scenery is more typical of Bay Area redwood groves.
-It's one of the highlights of the hike.
+It’s one of the highlights of the hike.

-Turn left onto the Bohemian Grove Trail.
-The trail passes through a much wider canyon that almost resembles an alluvial flat, although the trees aren't as large as they would be on a typical alluvial flat.
-Initially the woods are fairly open with a lot of redwoods, but the redwoods become less common and the dense understory appears as the trail approaches the visitor center.
+Turn left onto the Bohemian Grove Trail, which runs along the bottom of a wide canyon.
+The trail is really quite scenic, especially around Bridge 2 where the canyon bottom is at its widest, but the trees aren’t as large as they get in the big alluvial-flat groves.
+The most part the woods are fairly open with lots of redwoods, except near the visitor center the redwoods become less common and dense understory appears.
 After passing the visitor center and park entrance, take the trail on the right side of the parking lot to return to the overflow lot.
+Interestingly, the redwoods completely disappear in this area; there aren’t even any second-growth redwoods.

 © 2006, 2013, 2016, 2021 David Baselt